 The Right Care When You Need It

 Have a child with an earache or a sudden fever?
-Not sure if you should go to the ER?
 We can help you decide what type of care is best.

 Do you have a sick child at 3:00 a.m.?
 We’re still awake.
-Call our nurse line to speak to a registered nurse who will listen to your concerns, answer questions, and help you decide what course of action to take.
+Call our nurse line to speak to a registered nurse who will listen to your concerns, answer any medical questions you may have, and help you decide what course of action to take.

-Web-based video apps, like Intermountain Connect Care®, make it easy to talk to a clinician about your nonemergency issue whenever and wherever.
+Web-based video apps, like Intermountain Connect Care®, make it easy to talk to a provider about your nonemergency issue.

 - Sore throat

 Please note: Connect Care isn't available in all service areas.

 Related: See a Provider Online Using Connect Care

 Urgent care facilities and after-hours providers typically offer a professional staff of licensed providers and registered nurses who can treat conditions that are not life-threatening but require medical attention within 24 hours.

 Examples of conditions treated at urgent care centers often include:

 - Minor burns or injuries